williamfuller/Sprite-sheet-running-animation-python/README.md

 This was a small project I made when learning python/programming to get familiar with object oriented concepts and functional programming.

+From a sprite sheet it generates a small animation, such as the running man animation below
 ![](https://github.com/Will1608/Sprite-sheet-running-animation-with-python/blob/main/example.gif)

 ## Running the code